Hakamate/Hakamate/README.md

 👯 I’m looking to collaborate on Open Source projects like Vuetify, Tailwind, Nuxt, Adonis, Strapi or others

-⚡ Fun fact: I want using IT technologies to make World better and easier.
+⚡ Fun fact: I want to use IT technologies to make World better and easier.
 And making my own company to do it
 </p>

 <br>